Homepage > Journal > What are digital products?

 • Very good cost-to-profit ratio

-• Capability of easier automation of multiple business, organizational, and frontend and backend processes
+• The capability of more straightforward automation of multiple business, organizational, and frontend and backend processes

 • Flexibility

-• Multi-channel offering: usually, digital products function in a number of distribution, information, and communication channels.
+• Multi-channel offering: digital products usually function in several distribution, information, and communication channels.

-In his article “Digital Goods and the New Economy,” Danny Quah adds a few more characteristics for the sake of completeness.
+In his article "Digital Goods and the New Economy," Danny Quah adds a few more characteristics to complete the picture.

 According to him, digital products, or digital goods, are: